There are some of the basic strategic management key terms that need to be considered at the beginning to completely understand strategic management.

 - Liquidation & Joint venture

-Those short term targets that are helpful in achieving long term objectives of the organization are called annual objectives.
+Those short-term targets that help achieve the long-term objectives of the organization are called annual objectives.
 The annual objectives must be quantitative, measurable, realistic, challenging, consistent & prioritized.
 These must be developed at functional, divisional & corporate levels in large organizations.
-These objective must be stated in terms of marketing, management, production/operations, finance/accounting and research & development.
-Each long term objective always demand a set of annual objectives for its successful accomplishment.
-The allocation of resources is represented by annual objectives.
-Annual objectives are significant for Strategy Implementation whereas Strategy Formulation phase contains long term objectives.